 - Oppositely charged ions arrange themselves in a solid to maximise attraction of opposite charges and minimise repulsion to like charges, forming a repeating lattice structure.

 - In metallic bonding, positive metal ions are attracted to negatively charged delocalised electrons, forming a dense and rigid structure.

-- Electrons lost by metal atoms in solid metals have nowhere to go and stay attracted to the positive charge of the metal ions.
+- Delocalised electrons from metal atoms have 'nowhere to go' and stay attracted to the positive charge of metal ions.

 - Electrons are not held by the metal atom but are free to move – they are delocalised.

 - Free movement of delocalised electrons enable metals to conduct electricity.